system76/docs/content/pop-recovery.md

 ## Repair

 If the existing OS install needs to be repaired, the installer application should be closed.
 Use the installer app to select keyboard and language settings, then click the `Try Demo Mode` button in the lower-left corner of the Install page.
+Alternatively, right-click the installer icon in the dock and select `Quit`.

 >**Caution:** Do not choose any install or refresh options.
 Choosing install options could result in data loss.
 >**Note:** Once you have set up or accessed any of the filesystems, you will need to reboot the recovery environment to use any of the install options.